d-laub/TritonHacks-Data-Viz/README.md

 [Instructions to get started](https://rural-exception-e2f.notion.site/Getting-Started-Data-Science-Kit-20f7ac23ea6249769433b46505d2792d)

 Note that this kit was developed in Deepnote (i.e. flavor of Jupyter Notebook) so viewing in GitHub is not recommended.
-To see the kit as intended, check out the official [Deepnote project](https://deepnote.com/project/TH-Data-Viz-bbZx_0uUTsmdjzCoSbsMrw).
+To see our kit (dev version) as intended, check out the official [Deepnote project](https://deepnote.com/project/TH-Data-Viz-bbZx_0uUTsmdjzCoSbsMrw).